-The Department of Landscape Architecture at Penn State is announcing a call for the A.E.
-Bye/ Landscape Architecture Archives Research Fellow for the calendar year 2013.
-The Fellowship provides a $2,500 stipend for a minimum of one week of archival research in the Eberly Family Special Collections Library at Penn State’s University Park campus in State College, Pennsylvania.
-The records (drawings, papers, photographs, and videos) of the celebrated twentieth-century American landscape architect A.E.
-Bye (as well as those of landscape architects John Bracken and Stuart Mertz) are held at Penn State.
+The fellowship provides a $2,500 stipend for a minimum of one week of archival research in the Eberly Family Special Collections Library at Penn State’s University Park campus in State College, Pennsylvania.
+The complete archives (drawings, papers, photographs, and videos) of the celebrated twentieth-century American landscape architect A.E.
+Bye are held at Penn State (as well as those of landscape architects John Bracken and Stuart Mertz).
+Applications are due on or before Monday, March 2, 2015.

 More Information on the Bye collection may be found at Penn State.